 Life happens on life’s terms, not ours.
-We become spiritually fit in recovery so that we can take the great risk of living life on life’s terms without having to use drugs and alcohol.
+We become spiritually fit in recovery to take the great risk of living life on life’s terms without having to use drugs and alcohol.
 It is impossible to completely shield yourself from every single risk of being triggered by the conditions of life.
 It is also a sad effort.
-Addiction and alcoholism leaves many people feeling isolated and unable to enjoy their lives anymore.
-Completely controlled by drugs and alcohol, they only run a few risks in their lives: the risk of overdosing and dying, or the risk of experiencing withdrawals if they don’t continue to drink and use.
+Addiction and alcoholism leave many people feeling isolated and unable to enjoy their lives anymore.
+Completely controlled by drugs and alcohol, they only run a few risks in their lives: the risk of overdosing and dying or the risk of experiencing withdrawals if they don’t continue to drink and use.
 To most people on the other side of addiction, that really isn’t living.
 Addicts and alcoholics are alive- their hearts are beating, their brains are mostly functioning, but they aren’t really living anymore.

-Once we become sober we get afraid of losing the life we have so generously been given back to us.
+Once we become sober, we get afraid of losing the life we have so generously been given back to us.
 We stop taking risks because we are afraid of risking too much after we’ve worked so hard to gain our lives back.
 Risks are important for living.
-We have to trust our spiritual fitness to be strong, have stamina, and endurance.
-When we are spiritually fit and our belief in our ability to stay sober, to continue recovering, is sure footed, there are few areas in life we cannot walk.
-It is the ultimate wonder of recovery to be able to go where we boldly did not think we could go before- because in our addiction we went where we never thought we were capable of going.
+We have to trust our spiritual fitness to be strong, have the stamina, and endurance.
+When we are spiritually fit and believe in our ability to stay sober, to continue recovering is sure-footed, there are few areas in life we cannot walk.
+It is the ultimate wonder of recovery to be able to go where we boldly did not think we could go before- because, in our addiction, we went where we never thought we were capable of going.